 Broccoli is technically an edible green plant in the cabbage family, which is part of the larger plant family called Brassica oleracea.
 Because it’s closely tied to cabbage and has many of the same nutrition benefits, the word broccoli comes from the Italian plural of broccolo, which means “the flowering crest of a cabbage.”

 Broccoli was first cultivated as an edible crop in the northern Mediterranean region starting in about the sixth century B.C.
 As far back as the Roman Empire, it’s been considered a uniquely valuable food when it comes promoting health and longevity.

-This now common vegetable was first brought to England in the mid-18th century and then was introduced to the United States by Italian immigrants, but it didn’t actually become widely known until the 1920s, which is surprising if you consider how popular it is today.
+Believe it or not, it didn’t actually become widely known in the U.S. until the 1920s, which is surprising if you consider how popular it is today.

 Although it might be considered a newer vegetable, broccoli nutrition is now praised around the world, and it’s eaten as part of nearly every cuisine there is, from Indian and Japanese to American and French.
 Today, the largest producers of broccoli are China, India, Italy, Mexico, France, Poland and the U.S.

 What are the health benefits of broccoli?
 It’s hard to know where to start, considering it’s loaded with antioxidants, fiber, and numerous vitamins and minerals.

 As a member of the brassica family of cruciferous vegetables — the same family that includes other greens like bok choy, cabbage, kale and Swiss chard — broccoli is an excellent source of phytochemicals called isothiocyanates that fight free radical damage.